pubnub/javascript-workshop/01a-chatroom-giphy/README.md

 # 1a.
-Adding Giphy Command Feature to Your Chat App
+Adding the Giphy Command Feature to Your Chat App

 Now, you are adding the 3rd party API into your app to make it more interesting.